dhruvd22/codex_lab/projectplanner/README.md

 The module now ships with a built-in observability layer.
 Every Agent, API surface, and storage hop emits structured logs that are collected into an interactive UI dashboard and a `/observability` API snapshot so you can spot latency regressions or unhealthy modules before shipping changes.

+## Modules
+- **Project Planner** - streaming ingestion and planning exposed at `/api/codingconductor`.
+- **The Coding Orchestrator** - milestone-driven prompt synthesis exposed at `/api/orchestrator` with explicit approval checkpoints.

 ## Install & Run
 1. Clone the repo, create a virtual environment, and install the API module.
    ```bash